Prepaid vs Secured Credit Cards in Canada: Which One Actually Builds Credit?

 What Is a Prepaid Credit Card?

-A prepaid card is a spending card you load with your own money in advance.
-You add $200 to the card, you can spend up to $200.
-When the balance runs out, you reload it and start again.
+A prepaid card is a spending card you load with your own money before using it.
+Add $200, spend up to $200.
+When the balance runs out, you reload and start again.
+Popular prepaid options in Canada include KOHO, Wealthsimple Cash, and Stack.

 Important